-199 Nesting success in spring was first assessed by homing in on radio-tagged females to check 200 whether they were nesting.
-Further, incubating females were flushed off the nest, eggs were 201 counted, and a wildlife camera (Reconyx HF2X Hyperfire 2 or Wingcam II TL) with 202 movement sensor was deployed 2-5 meters from each nest.
-The nests were revisited in July 203 after hatching to determine the fate of the nest by inspecting and counting the eggshells to see whether and how many eggs were hatched or predated.
-In addition, pictures from the cameraswere examined.
+Nesting success in spring was first assessed by homing in on radio-tagged females to check whether they were nesting.
+Further, incubating females were flushed off the nest, eggs were counted, and a wildlife camera (Reconyx HF2X Hyperfire 2 or Wingcam II TL) with movement sensor was deployed 2-5 meters from each nest.
+The nests were revisited in July after hatching to determine the fate of the nest by inspecting and counting the eggshells to see whether and how many eggs were hatched or predated.
+In addition, pictures from the cameras were examined.

-207 2.3 | Classification of migratory behaviour
+191 2.3 | Classification of migratory behaviour

-In order to examine migratory movements between seasons, we classified January - March as 208 winter and May - July as summer.
-Out of a total of n=101 captured female ptarmigan, only 209 females with data from at least one winter and the consecutive summer season were included 210 in the analysis (n=73) (TABLE 1).
-We collected 1-2 positions per individual in the winter and 211 1-5 positions per individual during summer.
-For each female in each season, migratory strategy 212 213 was determined by whether or not there was overlap between the winter home range and the consecutive summer home range (FIGURE 2), and between the summer home range and the 214 215 consecutive winter home range.
+In order to examine migratory movements between seasons, we classified January - March as winter and May - July as summer.
+All female ptarmigan with location data for at least one winter and the consecutive summer season were included in the analysis (n=73) (TABLE 1).
+We collected 1-2 positions per individual in the winter and 1-5 positions per individual during summer.
+For each female in each season, migratory strategy was determined by whether or not there was overlap between the winter home range and the consecutive summer home range (FIGURE 2), and between the summer home range and the consecutive winter home range.

-Due to the limited amount of location data for each individual, we were not able to use the more data-hungry approaches that have been developed targeting research on GPS tagged individuals (Cagnacci et al. 2016).
-Thus, we opted to create a decision rule for classification of migratory behaviour based on the available data and the assumption that all females shared a common home range size in summer and winter, respectively.
-We used the following approach:
+We calculated an average 'baseline' winter home range size from positions of three of the GPStagged ptarmigan during the winter 2018, all marked in March 2018.
+Individual home range sizes were calculated as 95% Minimum Convex Polygons (MCP) using the function mcp in R package adehabitatHR (Calenge, 2006).
+The average 95% MCP for the three GPS-tagged ptarmigan was 4.08 km.
+Before calculating the individual 95% MCPs, we removed inaccurate positions (due to GPS error) using the following algorithm:

+205 Outlier removal of pos(t) if

+206 eucl.distance(pos(t)-pos(t-1)) > 2\ eucl.distance(pos(t+1)-pos(t-1)), where t represent the 207 sequencial time of observation.

-222 First, we calculated an average winter home range size from positions of three of the GPStagged ptarmigan during the winter 2018, all marked in March 2018.
-Individual home range 223 224 sizes were calculated as 95% Minimum Convex Polygons (MCP) using the function mcp in R package adehabitatHR (Calenge, 2006).
-The average 95% MCP for the three GPS-tagged 225 ptarmigan was 4.08 km2.
-Before calculating the individual 95% MCPs, we removed inaccurate 226 227 positions (due to GPS error) We defined a position as an outlier if the distance between two 228 consecutive position (i.e. time t and t-1, respectively) where more than two times the distance 229 between positions surrounding the focal position (i.e. distance between position taken at t-1 and t+1).
-Positions from the GPS-tagged ptarmigan were only used to estimate the average 230 'baseline' winter home range size, and these birds were not included in further analyses.
-For 231 each of the VHF-tagged females included in the analyses, we assumed they had a circular 232 winter home range equal to the size calculated from the GPS data (4.08 km^2 (radius = 1140 m)) 233 centred around the activity centre (determined by triangulation) of each female in each winter 234 235 season as a proxy for individual winter home range size and location.
+Positions from the GPS-tagged ptarmigan were only used to estimate the average 'baseline' winter home range size, and these birds were not included in further analyses.
+For each of the VHF-tagged females included in the analyses, we assumed a circular winter home range of $4.08 \text{ km}^2$ (radius = 1140 m) centred around the activity centre (determined by triangulation) of each female in each winter season as a proxy for individual winter home range size and location.